minghuiLF/CS229-1/README.md

 You can open a new issue or send me a email if you find any mistakes.

-The course link is here. http://cs229.stanford.edu/syllabus.html
+The course page is here. http://cs229.stanford.edu/syllabus.html

 ### Tools
 Python 3.6.4